King's School, Rochester: Davies Court

-Opened in 1982 by the Archbishop of York and named after Ernest William Davies (headmaster 1935–57), it houses the school's art, religious studies and language centres (French, Spanish, German and Russian).
+Opened in 1982 by the Archbishop of York and named after Ernest William Davies (headmaster 1935–57), it houses the school's art, religious studies and language centres (French, Spanish and German).
 Memorial gates at the entrance from the Vines were dedicated in 2006.

 Old St Margaret's

 Originally a Richard Watts charitable school (as per the plaque on the façade explains), this is the oldest building in the towns of the Lower Medway in continuous educational use.
 As a Church of England primary school, St Margaret's, it was taken over by King's School in 1960 and purchased outright in 1968.
 It is used by the senior school mathematics, history and classics departments.
 Parts of the building and outbuildings house the offices of the school's Combined Cadet Force which celebrated its centenary in 2011.

 School hall

 This was opened and dedicated by the Archbishop of Canterbury in 1967.
 It is regularly used to host school productions, assemblies and other events.